 One of the real benefits of iPhone is that you don’t need to think about stuff too much.
 This so-called “walled garden” approach gives you a great experience and, once you’ve learned a few of the ins and outs, iOS is intuitive and easy to work within.
 The downside is less flexibility and customizability in iOS as compared to Android.

 Comparatively, Android is more free-wheeling which translates into a much wider phone choice in the first place and more OS customization options once you’re up and running.

-Both iPhone and Android have a couple of million apps in their respective app stores.
-In terms of sheer numbers, Android takes it… but that’s not necessarily a good thing.
+Both iPhone and Android have a couple of million apps in their respective app stores, and pretty much every app is available on iOS or Android.
+In terms of sheer numbers of apps, Android is the frontrunner, but that’s not necessarily a good thing.
 You can’t expect an app store with over 2 million entries to be closely curated by humans.
 That said, the Play Store on Android definitely hosts more junk apps.

-Much less a factor today than it was a year or two ago but it’s still a factor: If there’s a hot new app, chances are still that iPhone users get it first.
-Both platforms have a great offering of games to play but again, if there’s an “exclusive” to be had, chances are it’s iPhone users that get it.
+Those junk apps are much less a factor today than a few years ago but it’s still a factor.
+If there’s a hot new app, and that kind of thing is important to you, chances are still that iPhone users get it first.

 If there’s a killer app that cemented the smartphone, it’s got to be photography.
 Smartphone cameras have come a long, long way since we snapped our first grainy, postage stamp-sized pictures on a Moto RAZR (or whatever clamshell flip phone you started out with).